 You are moving to Grand Rapids so you probably already plan on enjoying summer fun at the beach.

 But, did you know that you can also enjoy visits to the beach in the winter?
-Your family will enjoy seeing floating ice chunks and frozen waves, just be sure to bundle up and bring your camera.
+Your family will enjoy seeing floating ice chunks and frozen waves; just be sure to bundle up and bring your camera for some spectacular shots!

 5- Downtown Streets are Not on a Grid

 The city of Grand Rapids was designed around the winding Grand River.
 This makes for a lovely centerpiece to our downtown, but doesn’t always lend itself to clear driving routes.

 Some of the city follows a grid system, while other routes wind around the river.
 Check your route before you head out because many streets dead end and then pick up again later.
 Some streets run at angles and others meander and may even intersect major streets several times.